J.P. Crawford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.62 team ERA that ranks second across all league pitching staffs.
+- The Astros have the fourth-ranked team ERA among all league pitching staffs (3.69).

-- Astros pitchers combine to rank 17th in baseball in home runs given up (100 total, 1.1 per game).
+- Astros pitchers combine to allow 101 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- His most recent appearance came on Saturday against the Texas Rangers, when the righty threw four innings, surrendering three earned runs while giving up 10 hits.
+- His last appearance came on Tuesday, June 27 against the St. Louis Cardinals, when the left-hander went six innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.